 Performance Measure TSR CAGR (1) Vesting Scale Percentage of PSUs Vesting (2)

-Equal to or less than 6% 50%
+Equal to or less than 8% 25%

-8% 100%
+12% 100%

-Equal to or greater than 10% 120%
+Equal to or greater than 16% 150%

-(1) For 2014, the performance measure TSR CAGR will change to 8%, 12% and 16%, respectively.
+(1) Prior to 2014, the performance measure TSR CAGR was 6%, 8% and 10%, respectively.

-(2) For 2014, the vesting scale will change to 25%, 100% and 150% as discussed in the paragraph immediately below.
+(2) Prior to 2014, the vesting scale was 50%, 100% and 120% as discussed in the paragraph immediately below.

 The factor by which the vested PSUs are calculated is pro-rated between the minimum, target and maximum TSR CAGR depending on actual performance.
 The Company operates within a cyclical industry.
 PSUs are designed to both focus management efforts on performance while retaining employees in down cycles.
-As such, a minimum of 50% to a maximum of 120% of PSUs granted will vest at the end of the applicable Measurement Period.
-To more fully align with the interests of shareholders and increase the percentage of performance-based pay, commencing in 2014, the payout range for the PSUs will broaden to a minimum of 25% and a maximum of 150% of PSUs granted.
+To more fully align with the interests of shareholders and increase the percentage of performance-based pay, commencing in 2014, the payout range for the PSUs that will vest at the end of the Measurement Period broadened to a minimum of 25% and a maximum of 150% of PSUs granted.